ishubd/computer-networking/networking/OSI-model.md

 This layer is responsible for forwarding our package.
 IP addresses get attached to network layer. \
 Now we got that envelope from above but we cannot do anything with it because we donot know where its going.
 So we gonna put a mailing address and put return address.
 Now we know where it came from and where its going to. \
-IP says that lets go ahead and take that data packet and will add a header on it and its gonna have source ip address and destination ip address.
+IP says that lets go ahead and take that data packet and will add a header on it and its going to have source ip address and destination ip address.
 Then we can handle it to router and router can use routing protocols to make sure it hops through the network and gets to the right location.

 - PDU - Packet
 - Packet forwarding, routing